andytwoods/mrbenn/README.md

     <a href="">Contribute</a>
 </p>

+Saving you 10 seconds, 100 times a day.

-The MrBenn Toolbar Plugin is an addon for the Django Debug Toolbar which allows you to quickly open static files and views, on top of the useful debug information provided by the Django Debug Toolbar.
+The MrBenn Toolbar Plugin is an addon for the Django Debug Toolbar which allows you to quickly open static files and views in your IDE.

 <p align="center">
     <img alt="MrBenn demo" src="https://user-images.githubusercontent.com/36422452/142882309-3885b572-45ed-4b98-876a-f25abb68192a.png">